elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} Europe itself has taught us that a people fighting for their freedom are invincible ...
+- {:.pr.i} Europe itself has taught us that a people that fights for its freedom are invincible ...

 - {:.sp} The Crowd.